 - 1. This category includes industrial uses such as manufacturing, warehousing, intermodal freight transfer, and power generation. - 2.
 Use Regulations: - a.
 Industrial uses shall be allowed in the following order of preference: waterdependent uses, water-oriented uses, and finally non-water-oriented uses. - b.
 Water-related industry is restricted to areas where water-related industries already exist. - c.
-Industrial development shall provide public access pursuant to Section 15.04.490 SMC. - d.
-Industrial developments shall be set back from the ordinary high water mark consistent with the building setbacks established for the applicable environment designation.
-Associated parking shall be set back from the ordinary high water mark at least 100 feet. - e.
-Industrial developments shall mitigate impacts to wetlands through wetland replacement, enhancement or, alternatively, provide other comparable means of enhancing the water resource and the public's visual and aesthetic enjoyment of these resources with the approval of the City. - f.
+Industrial development shall provide public access pursuant to Section 16.04.490 NMC. - d.
+Industrial development, accessory structures and associated parking shall be set back consistent with the building setbacks established for the applicable environment designation. - e.
+Industrial developments shall mitigate impacts to wetlands through wetland replacement, enhancement or equivalent mitigation. - f.
 Industrial developments should be designed and constructed to avoid, minimize or mitigate adverse impacts to the shoreline environment and to result in no net loss of shoreline ecological functions. - g.
 Wherever feasible, industrial development shall be required to incorporate environmental cleanup and restoration of the shoreline area in design plans. - h.
 Wherever feasible, industrial development shall be required to minimize the total amount of impervious surfaces on-site by cooperative use of parking and storage facilities by other industries. - i.
-New non-water-oriented industrial uses should be prohibited unless they are part of a mixed-use project and the use provides a significant public benefit with respect to SMA objectives, such as public access. - j.
+New non-water-oriented industrial uses should be prohibited unless they are part of a mixed-use project that includes water dependent uses and the use provides a significant public benefit with respect to SMA objectives, such as public access or shoreline restoration. - j.
 Non-water-oriented industrial uses that are not part of a mixed-use development may be allowed where adjacent to water areas where navigability is severely limited or where the site is physically separated from the shoreline by another property or a public right-of-way; provided that the use provides a significant public benefit with respect to SMA objectives.